 Frequently Asked Questions

 Getting nearly 55 million tourists a year, Chicago is the second most visited city in the US after New York.
 All these visitors come to Chicago because there are a ton of things to do for everyone of all ages.
-Not only are there plenty of must see tourist spots in Chicago, but the whole city is a place to see, a sight to behold.
+Not only are there plenty of must see tourist spots in Chicago, but the whole city is a sight to behold.

-Another thing that sets this city apart is that it was rebuilt from scratch over the course of history.
+Perhaps what sets the Windy City apart is that it was rebuilt from scratch over the course of history.
 The infamous Great Chicago Fire reduced a major part of the city to ashes in 1871.
 When the city was reconstructed, it was done with careful planning and extreme attention to detail.

 A dominant aspect of the reconstruction period and what Chicago is known for today was the urban skyline.
-To date, the Chicago skyline has a mix of architectural designs and trends of the whole 20th century.
-The beauty of the city is further magnified by the Chicago River, which calmly makes its way through the heart of the town, opening up additional fun things to do in Chicago for adults and kids alike.
+To date, the Chicago skyline has a mix of architectural designs and trends from the whole 20th century.
+The beauty of the city is further magnified by the Chicago River, which calmly winds through the heart of the town, opening up additional fun things to do in Chicago for adults and kids alike.

-From downtown Chicago attractions to activities in Chicago, there’s a lot that you need to do to make your 2-day visit worth your while.
-However, you need a place to stay before you can start exploring the city.
-Right?
+From downtown Chicago attractions to activities in Chicago as a whole, there’s a lot that you need to do to make your 2-day visit worth your while.
+Below are our Chicago sightseeing recommendations for the most iconic landmarks to include in your two-day itinerary.

 Where to Stay in Chicago?

-The hotel is connected to the restaurant in a seamless way with phone booths and a coworking space.
+The hotel is connected to a restaurant in a seamless way with phone booths and a coworking space.
 You’ll find all the amenities like a common kitchen, cinema, and a fully functional gym.
 There even are halls and event spaces that you can rent.
-And if you want to save money on transportation, you can rent scooters and bicycles from the hotel.
+And if you want to save money on your Chicago sightseeing trips, you can rent scooters and bicycles from the hotel.

 2 Days in Chicago – Day 1